Sorley Boy MacDonnell(c. 1505–1590)

 - ·Retook Dunluce Castle in a night assault, 1584

-- ·Submitted to Elizabeth I at Dublin Castle, 21 March 1586; granted Constableship of Dunluce and surrender-and-regrant of the lordship
+- ·Submitted to Elizabeth I at Dublin Castle, 21 March 1586; granted the Constableship of Dunluce and surrender-and-regrant of the lordship

 - ·Buried at Bonamargy Friary, Ballycastle, 1590